MSc (Oxon) Computation, MBCS, CITP

 Department of Computer Science

-I co-developed a compiler for the experimental language Modula, and conducted general research into secure, real-time programming.
+I co-developed a compiler for the experimental language Modula-1.
 I was also a consultant to Ford Aerospace Corp. of Palo Alto, USA, on their use of the York Modula compiler for a secure and dependable UNIX kernel project.

 1976 — 1978: Software Quality Assurance Manager